Ensembl/ensembl-variation/tools/variant_simulator/README.md

 #### Script options
 * `-species [species]` : species to use (default: human)
 * `-assembly [assembly]` : assembly to use if species is human (default: grch38)
+* `-refseq`: use RefSeq genes/transcripts if species is human
 * `-registry [registry_file]` : [registry_file](https://www.ensembl.org/info/docs/api/registry.html)
 * `-chrom [chromosome]` : generate SNPs only for specified chromosome
 * `-gene [gene_ensembl_stable_id | gene_symbol ]` : generate SNPs only for specified gene (if chromosome and gene are both specified but don't agree, the gene options is used)